coralproject/talk-deprecated/TERMINOLOGY.md

 * Page - An article/video/or other ‘page’ of a site identified by URL.
 * Journalist - Person who wrote the article/page/etc...
 * Coral Space? - Everything we put on a page: comment box, ToS, Stream, etc…
-* Stream - All the activity on a certain page/asset.
+* Stream - All the activity on a certain page.
 Container for Comments, actions, user
 * Thread - defined by a parent and everything below.
 All replies to a comment and their replies, etc…
 * Comment - a kind of user-generated content submitted by a comment author
   * A parent comment has replies to it